EXCLUSIVE-Europe plans major scaling back of financial trading tax

 In the current design, if either the buyer or seller is based in one of the participating countries, the levy can be imposed even if the transaction takes place elsewhere, such as in London.
 Luxembourg and Britain fear this will hit trading in their financial centres and could lumber them with the task of collecting the levy, despite not being involved.

-Within the group of 11 countries, Italy and France have expressed concerns about widening the tax beyond shares to government debt as both believe it could discourage investors from buying their bonds.
+Even within the group of 11 countries, there is discord.
+Italy and France have expressed concerns about widening the tax beyond shares to government debt as both believe it could discourage investors from buying their bonds.

 Furthermore, it remains unclear how the tax could be levied on the trading of complex derivatives - a market that is valued in the trillions of euros - or how to prevent an exodus of activity to regions that do not impose any such tax.